Richardinho/malebranche-tests/test2/README.md

 ![example 2](https://richardinho.github.io/malebranche-tests/test2/images/example-2.png)
 [live demo](https://richardinho.github.io/malebranche-tests/test2/index2.html)

 Here we have a similar set up.
-There are two identically sized green squares in this picture, with the the second square having a clip path applied to it.
+There are two identically sized green squares in this picture, with the second square having a clip path applied to it.
 This time, however, the clip path scales and stretches to fit the element.

+What we have done is added the `clipPathUnits` attribute to the SVG clip path element with a value of `objectBoundingBox`.
+Then, we have use Malebranche to covert the absolute coordinates of the source SVG image into proportional units.